LinLabNEU/reweighted_prune4/README.md

 # Pruning method

 We use reweighted L1 pruning method to prune the model.
-The detailed method is shown in XXX.
-The code for the pruning is in the training directory.
+The detailed method is shown in pruning/reqeight_l1_prune.pdf.
+The code for the pruning is in the pruning directory.
 Basically, starting from a pretrained unpruned model which achieves 81.92% accuracy on CIFAR-100, we first try to decrease the L1 norm of this model with the reweighted L1 pruning method to make model sparse.
 Then we set the parameters under a threshold to zero (obtain the sparsity mask) and retrain the model.
 Note that during retraining, the zero parameters are not updated.

 To run the pruning:

 ```
-python training/main.py
+python pruning/main.py
 ```

-or refer to the training/run.sh file.
+or refer to the pruning/run.sh file.